dalibor/dalibornasevic.com/_posts/2016-08-30-managing-active-record-connections-with-octoshark.md

 Octoshark is a simple ActiveRecord connection manager.
 It provides connection switching mechanisms that can be used in various scenarios like master-slave, sharding or multi-tenant architecture.

 There are many other gems that solve the problem of accessing data from different databases and develop more complex features for the architecture they are designing for.
-Just to mention few: [Octopus](https://github.com/thiagopradi/octopus), [Apartment](https://github.com/influitive/apartment), [db-charmer](https://github.com/kovyrin/db-charmer), [makara](https://github.com/taskrabbit/makara), but there are many many more.
+Just to mention a few: [Octopus](https://github.com/thiagopradi/octopus), [Apartment](https://github.com/influitive/apartment), [db-charmer](https://github.com/kovyrin/db-charmer), [makara](https://github.com/taskrabbit/makara), but there are many many more.

 I played with some of them and took the architecture of the system I was designing from monolithic, through sharding to multi-tenant.
 Octoshark was born on that journey as the minimal building block that I needed to migrate the system from one architecture to another.